hsalis/salis-lab-protocol-book/design/rbs-calculator/README.md

 **Translated Open Reading Frames:** a plot showing the translation initiation rates for each protein coding sequence in the mRNA transcript at their respective locations. mRNA transcripts often contain multiple start codons, yielding multiple (potentially overlapping) open reading frames.
 The open reading frames with the highest translation initiation rates are favored by the ribosome for synthesis of the corresponding proteins.

 **Ribosome Binding Free Energy Calculations:** a detailed table showing the free energy calculations used to predict each start codon's translation initiation rate.
 Each Gibbs free energy change is the quantification of an interaction between the ribosome and mRNA that affects its translation initiation rate.
-[Read more about the RBS Calculator's free energy model](rbs-calculator-free-energy-model.md).&#x20;

 ## RBS Calculator Design Mode